NatLibFi/Finto-suggestions/README.md

 Add new dependencies `npm install package-name` or `npm install package-name --save-dev`.
 In this case, you need to rebuild the containers by running `docker-compose build web`.
 You need to have node installed on your computer to do this.
 You could also just simply modify package.json.

+Frontend can also be run locally (without docker).
+Please make sure that you have Python3 installed on your computer.
+Run `pip install pipenv && pipenv install` in /api directory to install required packages.
+After this you can start the api serve by running `pipenv run python app.py`.

 ## Backend (API)

 Backend (API) is a simple Python webapp.
 Dependency management is handled by Pipenv ()

 Add new dependencies by running `pipenv install package-name` or `npm install package-name --dev` on your own computer.
 Afterwards, rebuild api container `docker-compose build api`.
 You need to have Python3 and pipenv installed to do this locally.

+Backend can be run locally (without docker).
+You should have node installed.
+Run `npm install` in /web directory to install required dependencies.
+After that you can start the development server by running `npm run serve`.